Date: 28 June 2018

 No refunds will be given for passengers not travelling or for unused services.

 It is unlikely that we will have to make any changes to your confirmed travel arrangements or cancel them, however we do start planning arrangements many months in advance.
 Occasionally, we may have to make changes and correct errors in the brochure or on the website and other details both before and after bookings have been confirmed.
-In the event of minor alterations, we will do our best to notify you before you travel.
-If a "significant change" (see below) or cancellation has to be made to your holiday arrangements we will notify you as soon as possible.
-You may then:
+Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.

-Cancel your booking completely, in which case we will refund you all monies paid by you.
-If we make a significant change or cancel less than 14 weeks before departure, we will also pay compensation as detailed below, except to infants:
+- Cancel your booking completely, in which case we will refund you all monies paid by you.

 Period before departure that a significant change is notified to you:-